 Annual bonuses are intended to focus the executive's energy into improving corporate performance based on priorities set by the Board and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are relative to a percentage of base salary.
-Target bonuses for executives were 80%, 56%, 48%, 48% and 48% for the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Wireless and the Vice President-Cable, respectively.
+Target bonuses for executives were 90%, 63%, 54%, 54% and 54% for the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning, respectively.
 Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
-For 2014, the company-wide objectives represented 80% of the total target for all named executive officers, and individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target.
-Individual objectives for the Chief Executive Officer and the Chief Operating Officer were established by the independent directors.
-Individual objectives for the Chief Financial Officer were established by the Chief Executive Officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
-The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives, or additional effort is not required to achieve the objectives, in a given year's plan.
+For 2015, the company-wide objectives represented 80% of the total target for the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer; and 20% for the Senior Vice President-Marketing and Sales and Senior Vice President-Engineering and Network Planning.
+Individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target for the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer; and 80% of the total target for the Senior Vice President-Marketing and Sales and Senior Vice President-Engineering and Network Planning.
+Individual objectives for the Chief Executive Officer and Chief Operating Officer were established by the independent directors.
+Individual objectives for the Chief Financial Officer and other named executive officers were established by the Chief Executive Officer.
+Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
+The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives, or additional effort is not required to achieve the obje

-For 2014, company-wide performance goals consisted of three components for all named executives.
-The first component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, 60% of the total target for the Chief Financial Officer, and 10% of the total target for the Vice President-Wireless and the Vice President-Cable, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
-Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan and expenses relating to the Supplemental Executive Retirement Plan.
+For 2015, company-wide performance goals consisted of three components for the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer and consisted of one component for the Senior Vice President- Marketing and Sales, and Senior Vice President-Engineering and Network Planning.
+The first component, representing 70% of the total target for the Chief Executive Officer and Chief Operating Officer, 60% of the total target for the Chief Financial Officer, and 20% of the total target for the Senior Vice President- Marketing and Sales, and Senior Vice President-Engineering and Network Planning, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan and expenses relating to the Executive Supplemental Retirement Plan.